BarthMedia/TypeSpaces-for-Webflow/README.md

 ## When using TypeScript

-Be sure to follow these instructions to make `Prettier` work -> `https://dev.to/timo_ernst/prettier-autoformat-for-typescript-not-working-13d8`.
+Be sure to follow these instructions to make `Prettier` work -> [Timo Ernst, Prettier Autoformat for TypeScript not Working](https://dev.to/timo_ernst/prettier-autoformat-for-typescript-not-working-13d8).